biocubicle/Bioinformatics/README.md

 #Output - The positions in the genome sequence where the sequence matches with the pattern.

-Symbol Arrya - Slow(running time): #Finding the frequency of a base in a half strand from a specific postion in the genome.
+Symbol Array - Slow(running time): #Finding the frequency of a base in a half strand from a specific postion in the genome.
 #Input - A sequence of the genome and a particular symbol corresponding to a base
 #Output - A dictionary which tells us the number of that base in that window at differnt positions in the genome.